Leaflet/Leaflet.markercluster/README.md

 });
 ```

+Check out the [custom example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-custom.html) for an example of this.

+If you need to update the clusters icon (e.g. they are based on markers real-time data), use the method [refreshClusters()](#refreshing-the-clusters-icon).

 ### Customising Spiderfy shape positions
-You could also privide a custom function as an option to MarkerClusterGroup to override spiderfy default shape positions.
-Example below implements linear spiderfy positions which overrides default circular shape.
+You can also provide a custom function as an option to MarkerClusterGroup to override the spiderfy shape positions.
+The example below implements linear spiderfy positions which overrides the default circular shape.

 ```javascript
 var markers = L.markerClusterGroup({